 Labels such as ‘vegan’ and ‘sustainable’, ‘natural’ and ‘organic’ have popped up left right and centre.

-Brands are vying to keep up with the ‘green’ trend but they’re not necessarily going about it the right way.
+Brands are vying to keep up with the ‘green’ trend, but they’re not necessarily going about it the right way.
 They’re investing in smarter marketing, but not necessarily improving the health benefits of their products.

-Cosmetic claims in Australia
+Cosmetic Claims In Australia

-- The lack of a consistent and cohesive natural/organic regulatory authority/certification in Australia;
+- The lack of a consistent and cohesive natural/organic regulatory authority/certification in Australia.

-- The lack of ethical cosmetic labelling practices, allowing many companies to masquerade with packaging that does not ethically mirror its contents;
+- The lack of ethical cosmetic labelling practices, allowing many companies to masquerade with packaging that does not ethically mirror its contents.

-- The need for more transparent information & education around the ‘bad chemicals’ and ‘nasties’ people should look out for;
+- The need for more transparent information & education around the ‘bad chemicals’ and ‘nasties’ people should look out for.

 Thanks to the internet (Google, of course, the EWG database, and ethical beauty bloggers), many of you have become just as aware of what’s going ON your bodies as what’s going IN.
 Studies by the Environmental Working Group prove that the average person exposes themselves to 126 ingredients in total.
 Ingredients that are commonly either synthetic, toxic, known skin irritants or carcinogens that can play havoc with our hormonal balance.
 Our skin is a barrier but it also has pores that absorb – and studies have found it hard to prove just what gets absorbed and what impact this has on the body – no matter what ‘facts’ you see flying around on the internet.

 Some of you have educated yourselves to dig deeper beyond the marketing claims plastered so haphazardly on product packaging – (a brand’s first drawcard into convincing a consumer of its many wonders and benefits).
 You’re flipping the box around to search for any hints of nasties.
 You’re checking to see if the packaging is recyclable.
-If the ingredients are ethically farmed, perhaps even vegan.
+If the ingredients are ethically farmed and perhaps even vegan.

-Quite simply – in Australia, a product can be labelled ‘Organic’ with very little organic ingredients.
+There is a major piece of the puzzle missing here though.
+Quite simply in Australia, a product can be labelled ‘Organic’ with minimal organic ingredients.
 And there may also be some synthetic ingredients too!
 Many companies still get away with claiming ‘natural ingredients’ by way of reference to the inclusion of a 1% natural essential oil!
-This is fiercely frustrating.
+It is frustrating.